lmfit/lmfit-py/doc/parameters.rst

    2. values must be valid :class:`Parameter` objects.

-   Two methods are for provided for convenient initialization of a :class:`Parameters`, and one for extracting :class:`Parameter` values into a plain dictionary.
+   Two methods are provided for convenient initialization of a :class:`Parameters`, and one for extracting :class:`Parameter` values into a plain dictionary.

 .. method:: add(name[, value=None[, vary=True[, min=None[, max=None[, expr=None]]]]])